Several indoor plants can bring vibrant color to your household, while others can alleviate anxiety and stimulate the brain.

 Besides team development sports and other employees’ morale schemes, workplace plants and decor are essential as well.

-The 2014 UK study recommends trying plants to increase productivity and help businesses attract and retain employees.
+Keeping plants at work helps to increase productivity and helps businesses attract and retain employees.

 Whether you work from home or in a coworking space, looking at lush vegetation can definitely be rejuvenating.